Steinefrenz: Economy and infrastructure

 East of the community runs Bundesstraße 8, linking Limburg an der Lahn and Hennef.
 The nearest Autobahn interchange is Diez on the A 3 (Cologne-Frankfurt), some 7 km away.
 The nearest InterCityExpress stops are Montabaur station and Limburg Süd station on the Cologne-Frankfurt high-speed rail line.
-It has a station on the Lower Westerwald Railway Unterwesterwaldbahn from Limburg to Siershahn.
+It has a station on the Lower Westerwald Railway Unterwesterwaldbahn from Limburg to Siershahn, serviced thorugh DreiLänderBahn, a section of Hessische Landesbahn (HLB).

+Steinefrenz is located in the area of the transport association Verkehrsverbund Rhein-Mosel (VRM), zone number 410.